freebasic/fbc/readme.txt

     The FreeBASIC compiler (fbc) is licensed under the GNU GPLv2 or later.

-    The FreeBASIC runtime library, in both normal (libfb) and thread-safe (libfbmt) versions, is licensed under the GNU LGPLv2 or later, with this extension to allow linking to it statically:
+    The FreeBASIC runtime library (in both normal (libfb) and thread-safe (libfbmt) versions) and the FreeBASIC graphics library (libfbgfx) are licensed under the GNU LGPLv2 or later, with this exception to allow linking to it statically:
         As a special exception, the copyright holders of this library give you permission to link this library with independent modules to produce an executable, regardless of the license terms of these